Get up to speed on nuclear energy with these 5 fast facts.

 3. Nuclear energy is one of the most reliable energy sources in America

-Nuclear power plants are designed to run 24 hours a day, 7 days a week because they require less maintenance and can operate for longer stretches before refueling (typically every 1.5 or 2 years).
+Nuclear power plants are designed to run 24 hours a day, 7 days a week and require less maintenance to operate for longer stretches before refueling (typically every 1.5 or 2 years).

 4. Nuclear helps power 28 U.S. states